-St Cyprian was a pagan and a native of Antioch.
+Saint Cyprian was a pagan and a native of Antioch.
 From his early childhood his misguided parents dedicated him to the service of the pagan gods.
-From age seven until thirty, Cyprian studied at the most outstanding centers of paganism: on Mount Olympus, in the cities of Argos and Tauropolis, in the Egyptian city of Memphis, and at Babylon.
-Once he attained eminent wisdom in pagan philosophy and the sorcerer’s craft, he was consecrated into the pagan priesthood on Mount Olympus.
-Having discovered great power by summoning unclean spirits, he beheld the Prince of Darkness himself, and spoke with him and received from him a host of demons in attendance.
+From the age seven until he was thirty, Cyprian studied at the leading centers of paganism: on Mount Olympus; in the cities of Argos and Tauropolis; in the Egyptian city of Memphis; and at Babylon.
+Once he attained eminent wisdom in pagan philosophy and the sorcerer’s craft, he was initiated into the pagan priesthood on Mount Olympus.
+Having discovered great power by summoning unclean spirits, he beheld the Prince of Darkness himself, speaking with him and receiving from him a host of demons to serve him.

-After returning to Antioch, Cyprian was revered by the pagans as a prominent pagan priest, amazing people by his ability to cast spells, to summon pestilence and plagues, and to conjure up the dead.
-He brought many people to ruin, teaching them to serve demons and how to cast magic spells.
+After returning to Antioch, Cyprian was revered by the pagans as a prominent pagan priest, amazing people with his ability to cast spells, to summon pestilence and plagues, and to conjure up the dead.
+He brought many people to ruin, teaching them to serve the demons, and how to cast magic spells.

 The holy virgin Justina lived in Antioch.
-After turning her own father and mother away from pagan error and leading them to the true faith in Christ, she dedicated herself to the Heavenly Bridegroom and spent her time in fasting and prayer.
-When the youth Aglaides proposed marriage to her, the saint refused, for she wished to remain a virgin.
-Agalides sought Cyprian’s help and asked for a magic spell to charm Justina into marriage.
-But no matter what Cyprian tried, he could accomplish nothing, since the saint overcame all the wiles of the devil through her prayers and fasting.
+After turning her own father and mother away from the error of paganism and leading them to faith in Christ, she dedicated herself to the Heavenly Bridegroom and spent her time in fasting and prayer.
+When the young man Aglaidas (Αγλαΐδας or Αγλαϊος) proposed marriage to her, the saint refused, for she wished to remain a virgin.
+Aglaidas sought Cyprian’s help.
+He said that he would arrange for Justina's heart to become filled with lust for the young man.
+No matter what Cyprian tried, he accomplished nothing, since the Saint overcame all the wiles of the devil by prayer and fasting.

-Cyrian sent demons to attack the holy virgin, trying to arouse fleshly passions in her, but she dispelled them by the power of the Sign of the Cross and by fervent prayer to the Lord.
+Cyrian sent an unclean spirit to attack the holy virgin, and to arouse carnal passions in her, but she overcame them by the power of the Sign of the Cross, and by fervent prayer to the Lord.

-Even though one of the demonic princes and Cyprian himself, assumed various guises by the power of sorcery, they were not able to sway St Justina, who was guarded by her firm faith in Christ.
-All the spells dissipated, and the demons fled at the mere mention of the saint’s name.
+Even though one of the demons, and Cyprian himself, assumed various guises by the power of sorcery, they were unable to influence Saint Justina, who was guarded by her firm faith in Christ.
+All the spells were dissipated, and the demons fled at the mention of Justina's name.

-St Cyrian then first tested for himself the power of the Sign of the Cross and the Name of Christ, guarding himself from the fury of the enemy.
-Afterwards, with deep repentance he went to the local bishop Anthimus and threw all of his books into the flames.
-The very next day, he went into the church, and did not want to leave it, though he had not yet been baptized.
+The devil then threw himself upon the pagan priest and attempted to beat and strangle him.
+For the first time, Saint Cyrian tested the power of the Sign of the Cross and the name of Christ, guarding himself from the fury of the Enemy.
+Afterward, he went to the local bishop Anthimos in profound repentance, and threw all of his books into the flames.
+The very next day, he went into the church, and did not want to leave it, even though he had not yet been baptized.

-By his efforts to follow a righteous manner of life, St Cyprian discerned the great power of fervent faith in Christ, and made up for more than thirty years of service to Satan.
-Seven days after Baptism he was ordained reader, on the twelfth day, sub-deacon, on the thirtieth, deacon.
-After a year, he was ordained priest.
-In a short time St Cyprian was elevated to the rank of bishop.
+By his efforts to follow after righteousness, Saint Cyprian understood the great power of faith in Christ, making up for more than thirty years of service to Satan.
+Seven days after his Baptism he was tonsured as a reader, on the twelfth day, subdeacon, on the thirtieth, deacon.
+After a year, he was ordained as a priest.
+Shortly after this, Saint Cyprian was elevated to the rank of bishop.

-The Hieromartyr Cyprian converted so many pagans to Christ that in his diocese there was no one left to offer sacrifice to idols, and the pagan temples fell into disuse.
-St Justina withdrew to a monastery and there was chosen Abbess.
+Saint Cyprian converted so many pagans to Christ that in his diocese no one was left to offer sacrifice to idols, and the pagan temples fell into disuse.
+Saint Justina withdrew to a monastery and was chosen as its Superior.

-During the persecution against Christians under the emperor Diocletian, Bishop Cyprian and Abbess Justina were arrested and brought to Nicomedia, where after fierce tortures they were beheaded with the sword.
-St Cyprian, fearful that the holy virgin’s courage might falter if she saw him put to death, asked for time to pray.
-St Justina joyfully inclined her neck and was beheaded first.
+During the persecution against Christians under Enperor Diocletian, Bishop Cyprian and Saint Justina were arrested and brought to Nicomedia, where after horrible tortures they were beheaded with the sword.
+Saint Cyprian, fearful that the holy virgin’s courage might falter if she saw him put to death, asked for time to pray.
+Saint Justina inclined her neck and was beheaded first.

-The soldier Theoctistus, seeing the guiltless sufferings of St Justina, fell at Cyprian’s feet and declared himself a Christian, and was beheaded with them.
+After seeing the torments of Saint Justina, a soldier named Theoktistos fell at Cyprian’s feet and declared himself a Christian, and he was beheaded with them.